The Caribbean: Mountain Ranges

 Morne Diablotins Range: The Morne Diablotins Range includes the highest peak in Dominica, Morne Diablotins, which reaches an elevation of 1,447 m (4,747 ft).
 The range is part of the Morne Diablotin National Park and is covered in dense rainforest, contributing to the island's biodiversity.

-Northern Mountain Range: The northern part of Dominica is characterized by a series of mountains that extend along the northern coast.
+Northern Mountain Range: The northern part of Dominica is characterized by a series of mountains that extend along the north coast.
 This range contributes to the island's scenic beauty and rugged coastline, offering stunning views of the Atlantic Ocean.

 Central Mountain Range: The central part of Dominica features a mountainous terrain with several peaks and valleys.
 These mountains are integral to the island's volcanic landscape and are covered in lush vegetation, including rainforests.